todbot/blink1/docs/blink1-hid-commands.md

 =====================

-Communication with blink(1) is done via USB HID Feature Reports.
+Communication with blink(1) is done via USB HID Feature Reports. blink(1) currently responds to one feature report, with a report id of 0x01.
-This document shows the format of the data packet sent to blink(1).
+This document shows the formats of the feature report data packet sent to blink(1).

 ## Command Summary ##